|

 POLAND, 1947, Scott 397, B57, 406

 He later became a Franciscan tertiary, taking the name Albert.
 He abandoned painting and began a life of working with and for the poorest people in Krakow.
 In 1887 he founded the Brothers of the Third Order of Saint Francis, Servants of the Poor, known as the Albertines (after him) or the Gray Brothers (after their rough gray habits).
-In 1891 he founded the women's congregation of the order (the Gray Sisters).
+In 1891 he founded the women's congregation of the Order (the Gray Sisters).
 The Albertines organized food and shelter for the poor and homeless.
 Albert preached that the great calamity of our time was that so many refused to see and voluntarily relieve the suffering of their miserable brothers and sisters.
 The "haves" lived away from the "have-nots" in order to ignore them and leave their care to others.
-Pope John Paul II's 1949 play about Albert was made into a movie, Brother of Our God, in 1997.
-More
+St. John Paul II's 1949 play about Albert was made into a movie, Brother of Our God, in 1997.

-POLAND, 1991, the Death Day of Brother Albert, Scott 3018
+POLAND, 1991, the death day of Brother Albert, Scott 3018

 POLAND, 2000, Krakow, the capital of European culture, Scott 3516